ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 training loop in a black box.

-This version of our LightningTrainer API was constraining and limited the users' ability to manage the training functionality.
+This version of the LightningTrainer API was constraining and limited the users' ability to manage the training functionality.

 Ray 2.7 introduces the newly unified :class:`~ray.train.torch.TorchTrainer` API, which offers